bbrks/advent-of-code/README.md

 # advent-of-code
-Solutions to the 2015 [Advent of Code](http://adventofcode.com/), written in Go.
+Unit tested Golang solutions to the 2015 [Advent of Code](http://adventofcode.com/).